 The shouting may have alerted night watch, as one of my company’s officers arrived in minutes, causing the three homophobes to stomp out abruptly.

 A soldier from my battalion was assigned to stay with me nights in the CQ from that night until my separation.

 The United States Army did not believe my marriage was legit.
 Officers inferred it was a sham, to collect government benefits (including additional pay allowance given to soldiers with children).

-They threatened to send me to the brig for not being honest in Oakland during induction, but after eventually confiding to the psychologist (at Fort Knox) that I’d been molested as a boy and as a teenager, I was discharged Under Honorable Conditions.
+They threatened to send me to the brig for not being honest in Oakland during induction, but after eventually confiding to the psychologist (at Fort Knox) I was discharged Under Honorable Conditions.

 At nineteen, I returned to a life I tried to improve (or escape), wondering if I’d ever work again.